PoC-dev/cisco-erfassung/as400/README.md

 ## Introduction.
 The application collection in here is meant for supporting the functions listed in the [root directory README](../README.md).

-Data is collected through a Perl script having been tested under Linux only (because it has some external module dependencies).
+Data is collected through a Perl script, having been tested under Linux only (because it has some external module dependencies).

 Please note that the AS/400 UI is currently in German language only.